Mogakamo/new-repo/README.md

-I am editin' the README file
+I am editing the README file.
+Adding some more details about the project description.
-Hello from github